 The Insulspan Structural Insulating Panel (SIP) System consists of a solid,

-one-piece, pre-cut SIP units that are ready to install as roof components
+one-piece, pre-cut SIP units that are ready to install as wall components

 suitable for many residential or commercial building applications.

-• Insulspan SIP roof assemblies contain less dimensional lumber.
+Insulspan SIP wall assemblies contain less dimensional lumber.
 In

-of the building and the finished interior when insulation is interrupted by
+exterior of the building and the finished interior when insulation is

-wood framing which also leave more than 20% of the roof area uninsulated.
+interrupted by wood studs which also leave more than 20% of the wall area

-Insulspan SIP roof assemblies provide higher R-values than typical
+uninsulated.
+Insulspan SIP wall assemblies provide higher R-values than

-• Higher R-value keeps conditioned air in.
-The R-value of a roof is a measure
+Higher R-value keeps conditioned air in.
+The R-value of a wall is a measure

 of its ability to keep heat from flowing through it.
-Higher R-value for roofs
+Higher R-value for walls

 means less heat loss and less energy needed for heating and cooling.

-In wood-framed construction, roof R-value is decreased by insulation gaps
+In wood-framed construction, wall R-value is decreased by insulation gaps

-air leakage through the construction.
-This not only increases energy use,
+leakage through the construction.
+This not only increases energy use, but

 assemblies.
 The continuous core of EPS insulation in an Insulspan SIP vastly